-NEARLab is a collaborative research environment of biomedical, robotics and computer science engineer working to enhance and improve medical imaging procedures, robotic systems, and medical robots.
+NEARLab is a collaborative research environment of biomedical, robotics and computer science engineer working to enhance and improve medical imaging procedures, robotic systems, medical robots, and digital health.

 Rehabilitation Engineering and Robotics